yewstack/yew/examples/nested_list/README.md

 ## Concepts

 - Creating components which only accepts specific child elements
 - Communicating with a component that isn't a parent.
-See `WeakComponentLink` in [main.rs](src/main.rs).

 ## Improvements